AP® English Language & Composition | 2020-21

-Drawing on your class text, The Language of Composition, you'll analyze and discuss essays and articles that address social, economic, psychological, and political issues from a range of perspectives--and they will all be relevant to their world.
+Drawing on the class text, The Language of Composition, students will analyze and discuss essays and articles that address social, economic, psychological, and political issues from a range of perspectives--and they will all be relevant to their world.

-But they won't do all this on your own!
-A Socratic approach to class discussions will welcome and encourage active participation and welcome a variety of viewpoints, as you consider, compare, and debate in friendly, collaborative forums in your Moodle classroom.
+But they won't do all this on their own!
+A Socratic approach to class discussions will welcome and encourage active participation and welcome a variety of viewpoints, as student consider, compare, and debate in friendly, collaborative text-based forums in their online classroom.

-Refining Your Writing Skills
+Refining Writing Skills

 The AP Exam

 Critical reading exercises will be interwoven throughout the course, and in the second semester, students will ramp up and begin working on timed writing.

 Six weeks before the AP exam, they'll shift gears and focus exclusively on preparing for the AP exam, with weekly writing assignments that simulate AP exam content and conditions.

 In addition to scrutinizing and critiquing actual AP essays that were scored by exam readers, students will take a number of partial and full practice tests from released exams.